Jones Hill, Queensland: Education

 Jones Hill State School is a government primary (Prep-6) school for boys and girls at 21 McIntosh Creek Road (26.2291°S 152.6676°E).
 In 2017, the school had an enrolment of 399 students with 28 teachers (25 full-time equivalent) and 19 non-teaching staff (12 full-time equivalent).
 It includes a special education program.

-There is no secondary school in Jones Hill; the nearest secondary schools are in Gympie.
+There are no secondary schools in Jones Hill.
+The nearest government secondary school is Gympie State High School in Gympie to the north.